jadeforrest/blog/content/posts/2023-04-04--executive-advisor/index.md

 We talk through a few ways to solve each problem.
 And we review the tradeoffs of those approaches.
 I usually suggest solutions my clients wouldn’t consider.
 And I share tradeoffs they would miss.
 They in turn point out ways the environment may bias the solution in a particular direction.

+As we work through these examples, we use them to clarify principles and mental models.
+That way, we are both solving an immediate problem, and building a muscle for addressing future problems.

 Some of my clients use me to test their plans.
 They’ll share what they’re thinking, and have me walk through the tradeoffs, or suggest some alternatives they might not have thought of.

 We walk out of these sessions with solid plans and new ways of addressing problems.
 It’s like pair programming, but for leadership!